A Special Relationship: Truck Driver Helps Lift The Spirits Of Young Boy With Cystic Fibrosis

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) – It’s a relationship and a moment that means the world to one little boy in Pittsburgh.READ MORE: Pittsburgh International Airport Introduces New Dogs To The 'Paws Team'
+PITTSBURGH (KDKA) – It’s a relationship and a moment that means the world to one little boy in Pittsburgh.READ MORE: Police, Humane Officers Remove At Least 30 Cats From Whitehall Home

 Alex has Cystic Fibrosis and his parents say he’s pretty much been stuck in the house during the pandemic but there is one thing that has got him through each day.

-It’s waiving to the truckers that drive past his Sharpsburg home.READ MORE: Greater Pittsburgh Community Food Bank Sending Food To Louisiana To Help With Hurricane Relief
+It’s waiving to the truckers that drive past his Sharpsburg home.READ MORE: Thousands Of Students In Pennsylvania Request Mask Exemptions

 His mother, Diana Moore, says he formed a special relationship with one ProVia driver.